JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ![Example of visualising 3D seismic data of the Alps, using a) geographic coordinates (`GeoData`) or b) Cartesian coordinates (`CartData`) projected from geographic coordinates.
 Shown are topography as well as several slices through the 3D seismic tomography P-wave model of [@Paffrath_Friederich_Schmid_Handy_2021].  \label{fig:basic} ](Basic_Tutorial.png){ width=100% }

-One complication with geographic data is that Paraview does not have native support for geographic coordinates, and accordingly it is not always straightforward to use the build-in tools, for example, to create slices through the data.
+One complication with geographic data is that Paraview does not have native support for geographic coordinates, and accordingly it is not always straightforward to use the built-in tools, for example, to create slices through the data.
 In addition, many numerical models work in (orthogonal) Cartesian rather than in spherical coordinates, which appears to be a good first-order approximation for many geodynamic applications [@Macherel_Räss_Schmalholz_2024].

 `GeophysicalModelGenerator.jl` includes tools to transfer the data from geographic to Cartesian coordinates, which requires defining a projection point, along which the projection is performed: